 What You Should Know About This Degree

 Associate’s degrees are typically designed for individuals who have no prior post-secondary educational experience.
-As such, the coursework is a combination of general education subjects like English composition, science, and math, and foundational classes in your major area of focus.
+As such, the coursework is a combination of general education subjects like English composition, science, and math as well as foundational classes in your major area of focus.

 An associate’s degree will prepare you for entry-level jobs in business, but it is not meant to take the place of a bachelor’s degree, which you may need to advance in your career or obtain higher-level jobs.
 Earning an associate’s degree before you enter a bachelor’s program can save you time and money, as you can transfer the credits you earned in your associate’s program to your bachelor’s program.
 Just be aware that there is likely additional college education in your future after getting an associate’s degree.